Plan 9 from Outer Space: Miscellaneous production details and special effects

 Harry Thomas, the film's makeup man, was incensed when Wood refused to follow his suggestions for the aliens' appearance.
 Thomas had created some rubber chin appliances to elongate their faces, as well as "cat's eyes" contact lenses and green wigs to lend them a more unearthly appearance.
 But Wood told him they did not have enough time for Thomas's suggestions, which led Thomas to withdraw his name from the film's credits.
 "I was really mad at Wood", he said years later in interviews.

-According to Maila Nurmi (Vampira), Paul Marco paid her $200 to act as a vampire in the film.
-She recalled insisting that her part be silent, as she did not like the dialogue Wood had written for her.
-This recollection might be inaccurate since the zombie undead of the film are generally mute.
-She gave the film a "regal presence" and theatrical mannerisms.
-Her performance is reminiscent of a silent film actress; she credited Theda Bara as her main influence.

 The male alien Eros is apparently named after Eros, the Greek god of love.
 Craig suggests that the female alien's name, Tanna, invokes the name of another Greek deity: Thanatos, god of death.

 The Pentagon office depicted includes a U.S. map with the sign of the Atchison, Topeka & Santa Fe Railroad.
 The same map appears in Baghdad After Midnight (1954), also filmed at Quality Studios; it was probably a Quality Studios background prop.